What are Daily Documents?

 • Whenever you get an assignment, open or reference the daily doc for that day, write it in and make it a to-do!
 This will keep you from forgetting and act as a helpful reminder.

-Daily Docs for Researchers
+Daily Docs for researchers

 • Daily Docs are great for jotting down ideas as they come to you throughout the day, don’t forget to go through them later!